jcatlos/BigCSV/README.md

 * SQL-like syntax
 * Schema-independent - Work with multiple data sources as one table

 > **Note:** So far the utility does not support non-ASCII characters.
-However, some success was found when using g++ compiler, it has not been fully tested and they should be avoided.
+Some success was found when using g++ compiler, however it has not been fully tested and they should be avoided.

 ## Installation
 Make sure, you have installed and running **cmake (3.15 or newer)** and a compiler supporting **C++ 17**, so far only tested on *g++ 9.2.* and *MSVC 19.28.29913.0*.